-Financial liabilities (including trade payables, other payables, construction payables, customer advances and other, outstanding chips liabilities, other casino liabilities, construction retention payable, amounts due to related companies and borrowings) are initially measured at fair value and subsequently measured at amortized cost using the effective interest method.
+Financial liabilities (including trade payables, other payables, construction payables, customer advances and other, outstanding chips liability, other casino liabilities, construction retention payable, amounts due to related companies, gaming concession right payable and borrowings) are initially measured at fair value and subsequently measured at amortized cost using the effective interest method.
 Transaction costs that are directly attributable to the issue of financial liabilities are deducted from the fair value of the financial liabilities, as appropriate, on initial recognition.